The Comet's Tale

-Ancient civilisations thought comets were Gods.
-They believed them to be bringers of life or harbingers of doom - these strange, magical, mysterious things that moved through the sky, fiery streaks of light that tore across the heavens.
+Ancient civilisations thought comets were gods.
+They believed them to be bringers of life or harbingers of doom - strange, magical, mysterious things that moved through the sky, fiery streaks of light that tore across the heavens.

 What they reveal is that our ancestors may have been right all along and that comets and meteors really are like gods, or at least they can exert tremendous influence over our world.
 They have brought terrible destruction to the Earth and may one day do so again.
 But they also may have brought life itself to the planet.